Is your kid begging for a scooter?

 The steel fork for the scooter’s wheels can now include both 100 and 110mm wheels.
 Its aluminum core wheels made with high rebound cast PU and a nylon/steel brake all make for a quiet and smooth ride.

-While this one doesn’t fold in half, it’s really easy to take apart and put back together.
+While this one doesn’t fold in half, it’s straightforward to take apart and put back together.
 The v-shaped handlebars come with composite rubber grips to help your child stay comfortable.

 This scooter can hold up to 220 pounds, so there’s no doubt mom or dad will be tempted to give it a spin.
 If your child is a beginner, we recommend giving this one a pass.